-This essay examines the period before and immediately after this critical year in which Pakistan's leaders tied their national future to the United States.
-It focuses in particular on how elite aspirations and ideas of being modern, especially the role played by the prospect of an imminent 'atomic age,' shaped Pakistan's search for U.S. military, economic and technical support to strengthen the new state.
+military, economic and technical support to strengthen the new state.

 The essay begins by looking briefly at how the possibility of an 'atomic age' as an approaching, desirable global future took shape in the early decades of the twentieth century.
 It then sketches the way that this vision was expressed in the American elite imagination after World War II, and how, with the coming of the Cold War, it became a central element of U.S. foreign and security policy.
 The essay goes on to examine how, against this background, those of the emergent elite of newly independent Pakistan sought to end their sense of national insecurity, poverty and backwardness, and secure their position and that of the state, both within their own society and internationally, by developing military allies and capabilities, planning economic development, and establishing a scientific community and a public sensibility that would be appropriate to the atomic age.
-Their aspirations and decisions exemplify a broader pattern that Eqbal Ahmad identified as characteristic of Third World societies, where people find themselves "living on the frontier of two worlds - in the middle of the ford - haunted by the past, fevered with dreams of the future."
-1 the basic political, social, and economic needs of its citizens.
+Their aspirations and decisions exemplify a broader pattern that Egbal Ahmad identified as characteristic of Third World societies, where people find themselves, 'living on the frontier of two worlds-in the middle of the ford haunted by the past, fevered with dreams of the future.'1

+Pakistan's elite has succeeded, at great cost and with help from the United States, in making its dreams come true.
+They have created a Pakistan that has nuclear weapons, nuclear power plants, and a nuclear complex that dwarfs all other areas of science and technology.
+But in this fifty-year-long effort, Pakistan's elite has failed to meet many of the basic political, social, and economic needs of its citizens.
 The essay concludes by looking at the aftermath of the 1998 nuclear tests and the state's promotion of nuclear nationalism as the basis for a shared sense of identity and achievement.
 My argument is that the peace movement in Pakistan, if it is to prevail, needs to look beyond a simple opposition to nuclear weapons.
 It must also offer a vision of an alternative future.

-Pakistan's elite has succeeded, at great cost and with help from the United States, in making its dreams come true.
-They have created a Pakistan that has nuclear weapons, nuclear power plants, and a nuclear complex that dwarfs all other areas of science and technology.
-But in this fifty-year-long effort, Pakistan's elite has failed to meet many of